Water Heater

 Plumbing distance

 The further the tank is from the shower, the more hot water sits in the pipes cooling down between uses.
-If your tank lives in the kitchen yard and your shower is across the flat, the first 10 seconds of every shower is "hot water in transit" — not actually heating.
+If your tank lives in the kitchen yard and your shower is across the flat, you may wait longer and waste more water before the hot supply reaches the mixer.
+Pipe length, diameter and insulation determine how much.

 The simple recommendation